8 Hot, Fresh Ways to Get Complete Italian Immersion at Home

-But you want to live like an Italian.
+You want to live like an Italian.
 You want to be surrounded by the sights, smells and boisterous lifestyle that can only be found on the boot-shaped peninsula.
-There’s only one hitch: You live in Omaha, Nebraska!

 Immersive language learning is achieved by surrounding yourself with grammar, vocab, authentic pronunciation and colloquial speech in order to force your brain to actively live in that language.